philrz/super/docs/integrations/zeek/shaping-zeek-json.md

 } (=weird)
 ```

-If working in a directory containing many NDJSON logs, the
+If working in a directory containing many JSON logs, the
 reference shaper can be applied to all the records they contain and
 output them all in a single binary [ZNG](../../formats/zng.md) file as
 follows: